 Use of the Makerspace

-To achieve the goals of the Makerspace, Makers must observe not only the Library’s policies, but the additional guidelines and responsibilities listed in the Makerspace Policy.
+Makers must observe all the Library’s policies in the Makerspace.
+Additionally, by entering the Makerspace, Makers agree to the additional guidelines and responsibilities listed in the Makerspace Policy.

 Available Equipment